munificent/craftinginterpreters/book/representing-code.md

 Instead, we'll crank through a subset of the language in the next couple of chapters.
-Once we have that minilanguage represented, parsed, and interpreted, later chapters will progressively add new features to it, starting with the syntax.
+Once we have that minilanguage represented, parsed, and interpreted, later chapters will progressively add new features to it, including the new syntax.
 For now, we are only going to worry about a handful of expressions:

 *   **Literals.** Numbers, strings, Booleans, and `nil`.